tomacro/IntroDataScience/README.md

 ## Project Motivation<a name="motivation"></a>

-As part of my initial study into data science, I utilized annual survey data from Stack Overflow data 2017 to 2020 to answer the following questions:
+As part of my initial study into data science, I utilized annual survey data from Stack Overflow to answer the following questions:

 1. What programming languages are developers utilizing?
 2. What platforms are developers building for?